r0mdau/ansible-kubernetes/README.md

 ### Example app

-Everything should work, but running a your docker container is a must have.
+Everything should work, but running your custom docker image is a must have.
 Use kubectl to launch the `r0mdau/node-hello-docker` image with 2 instances reverse proxyed by traefik \o/